Eoracle/Eoracle-operator-setup/README.md

 cd Eoracle-operator-setup
 git pull
 ```
+3. Merge .env changes
+Go over .example_env and merge new fields that do not appear in your local .env file

-3. Pull the latest docker images
+4. Pull the latest docker images
 ```bash
 cd data-validator
 docker compose pull
 ```
-4. Stop the existing services
+5. Stop the existing services
 ```bash
 docker compose down
 ```
-5. Start your services again
+6. Start your services again
 If any specific instructions need to be followed for any upgrade, those instructions will be given with the specific release notes.
 Please check the latest [release notes](https://github.com/Eoracle/Eoracle-operator-setup/releases) on Github and follow the instructions before starting the services again.
 ```bash
 docker compose up -d